 Many Americans today are considering a mortgage refinance as interest rates continue to be very low.
-Rates did edge up in 2019 before dropping again, so the buzz for home refinancing has re-surged.
-In August, 30-year fixed FHA home loans were available for well under 4%, According to Freddie Mac’s weekly survey.
+Rates did edge upward this year before dropping again, so the buzz for home refinancing has re-surged.
+In August, 30-year fixed home loans were available for well under 7%, According to Freddie Mac’s weekly survey.
 With such low interest rates, it is not a surprise that many home owners are weighing the pros and cons of doing a mortgage refinance transaction this year.

 Compare and Review Mortgage Refinance Loans Today with a Free Loan Analysis from Competitive Lenders, Credit Unions and Banks.